 Frequently asked questions on UPTE’s unfair labor practice strike at UC

-• During a strike, UPTE workers would not perform our regular job duties and instead would participate in picket lines at our campuses and medical centers alongside elected officials and other allies to increase the visibility of our collective action.
+• During a strike, UPTE workers would not perform our regular job duties.
+Instead, we participate in picket lines at our campuses and medical centers alongside elected officials and other allies to increase the visibility of our collective action.

 • UC’s hospitals, clinics, research labs, campuses, and other facilities cannot operate without the essential labor of 20,000 UPTE workers.
 The more we participate, the more UC will be forced to curtail operations or hire expensive temporary workers, costing perhaps tens of millions per day.